jangko/msgpack4nim/readme.md

 nim c --define:msgpack_obj_to_stream yourfile.nim
 ```

 What this means?
-It means by default, every one object/tuple will be converted to one `msgpack array` contains
+It means by default, each object/tuple will be converted to one `msgpack array` contains
 field(s) value only without their field(s) name.

-If you specify that the object/tuple will be converted to `msgpack map`, then every one object/tuple will be
+If you specify that the object/tuple will be converted to `msgpack map`, then each object/tuple will be
 converted to one `msgpack map` contains key-value pairs.
 The key will be field name, and the value will be field value.

-If you specify that the object/tuple will be converted to msgpack stream, then every one object/tuple will be converted
+If you specify that the object/tuple will be converted to msgpack stream, then each object/tuple will be converted
 into one or more msgpack's type for each object's field and then the resulted stream will be concatenated
 to the msgpack stream buffer.